 This year’s gala had a special focus on housing and foreclosure problems among veterans, which Carol Galante, the acting assistant secretary for housing-Federal Housing Administration commissioner for the Department of Housing and Urban Development, said were especially severe at present.

-Wells Fargo (WFC), represented by Don Gilbert, senior vice president and community-development manager, and Tim Hanlon, president of the Wells Fargo Foundation, said that the Wells Fargo Housing Foundation would be matching five-to-one all contributions made last night and through noon today up to $100,000.
+Wells Fargo (WFC:US), represented by Don Gilbert, senior vice president and community-development manager, and Tim Hanlon, president of the Wells Fargo Foundation, said that the Wells Fargo Housing Foundation would be matching five-to-one all contributions made last night and through noon today up to $100,000.

 After the awards, the 800 guests enjoyed a buffet dinner of potato gnocchi and rockfish.

 The attire at the Campaign for America’s Future annual gala Monday night could best be described as “anti-establishment chic.”

 Young liberal activists such as Jesse Littlewood, a project manager with Echoditto.com, arrived at the Washington Hilton in jeans and sneakers.
 One attendee sported a sticker that read “healthcare not warfare.”

 The honorees were Katrina vanden Heuvel, editor and publisher of the Nation magazine, civil-rights leader Jesse Jackson and Occupy Wall Street, which received the Paul Wellstone Citizenship Award.

 Jackson said that he and Robert Borosage, the co-director of Campaign for America’s Future, met during Jackson’s 1984 presidential bid.

 Representing the labor contingency of the progressive movement was Shane Larson, legislative director of the Communication Workers of America.
 Sean Crowley, communications director and Frank Clemente, campaign manager for Americans for Tax Fairness, were spotted sampling canapés and cocktails at the dinner’s pre-reception.